MatheusWecheley/matheuswecheley/README.md

 A software developer who is also passionate about backend.

 ### Technologies
-- Back-end Development Java, Spring boot, C#, and Nodejs, Express, GraphQL, mongoose, sequelize, MongoDB, PostgreSQL.
+- Back-end Development Java Spring boot, JPA / Hibernate, C#, and Nodejs, Express, GraphQL, mongoose, sequelize, MongoDB, PostgreSQL.

 ### Content Creator at:
 - <a href="https://instagram.com/maath_leal">Instagram - @maath_leal</a>